 Register is an internal tool that allows for managing tickets alongside events, and for your audiences to make secure purchases without leaving the comfort of your Localist calendar.
-In this article you’ll find:
+Register was built from the ground up with security in mind.
+Register is PCI-DSS 3.2 Level 1 compliant and utilizes Stripe, an industry standard payment processing system.

 To use Localist Register, select Tickets & Registration.
 The User Localist Register within your event form is checked by default.